Rex Tillerson: Exxon

 Tillerson joined Exxon Company USA in 1975 as a production engineer.
 In 1989, Tillerson became general manager of the central production division of Exxon USA.
 In 1995, he became president of Exxon Yemen Inc. and Esso Exploration and Production Khorat Inc.

 In 1998, he became a vice president of Exxon Ventures (CIS) and president of Exxon Neftegas Limited with responsibility for Exxon's holdings in Russia and the Caspian Sea.
 He then entered Exxon into the Sakhalin-I consortium with Rosneft.

 In 1999, with the merger of Exxon and Mobil, he was named executive vice president of ExxonMobil Development Company.
 In 2004, he became president and director of ExxonMobil.
-Upon this appointment Tillerson's replacement of Lee Raymond as CEO of Exxon Mobil was implied.
+With this appointment Tillerson's choice as the successor of Lee Raymond as CEO of Exxon Mobil was implied.
 His major competitor was Ed Galante, another Exxon executive.
 On January 1, 2006, Tillerson was elected chairman and CEO, following the retirement of Lee Raymond.
 At the time, ExxonMobil had 80,000 employees, did business in nearly 200 countries, and had an annual revenue of nearly $400 billion.

-Under Tillerson's leadership, ExxonMobil cooperated closely with Saudi Arabia, the world's largest oil exporter and a longtime U.S. ally, as well as Qatar and the United Arab Emirates.
+Under Tillerson's leadership, ExxonMobil worked closely with Saudi Arabia, the world's largest oil exporter and a longtime U.S. ally, as well as Qatar and the United Arab Emirates.
 From 2003 to 2005, a European subsidiary of ExxonMobil, Infineum, operated in the Middle East providing sales to Iran, Sudan and Syria.
 ExxonMobil leaders said they followed all legal frameworks, and that such sales were minuscule compared to their annual revenue of $371 billion at the time.
 In 2009, ExxonMobil acquired XTO Energy, a major natural gas producer, for $31 billion in stock.
-Michael Corkery of the Wall Street Journal wrote that "Tillerson's legacy rides on the XTO deal."
+Michael Corkery of The Wall Street Journal wrote that "Tillerson's legacy rides on the XTO deal."
 Tillerson approved Exxon negotiating a multibillion-dollar deal with the government of Iraqi Kurdistan, despite opposition from President Barack Obama and Iraqi Prime Minister Nouri al-Maliki, both of whom argued it would increase regional instability.

 Tillerson lobbied against Rule 1504 of the Dodd–Frank reform and protections, which would have required Exxon to disclose payments to foreign governments.
-In 2017, Congress voted to overturn Rule 1504 one hour before Tillerson was confirmed as Secretary of State.
+In 2017, Congress voted to overturn Rule 1504 one hour before Tillerson was confirmed as secretary of state.

-On January 4, 2017, The Financial Times reported that Tillerson would cut his ExxonMobil ties if he became Secretary of State.
+On January 4, 2017, The Financial Times reported that Tillerson would cut his ExxonMobil ties if he became secretary of state.
 Walter Shaub, the director of the United States Office of Government Ethics, said he was proud of the ethics agreement developed for Tillerson, who was now "free of financial conflicts of interest.
 His ethics agreement serves as a sterling model for what we'd like to see with other nominees."

+In September 2023, The Wall Street Journal reviewed previously unreported internal ExxonMobil documents that showed that after the company issued its first press statement acknowledging that burning fossil fuels contributes to climate change in 2006, Tillerson and other company executives sought to diminish public concern about climate change by casting doubt on the severity of climate change impacts.